yalmip/yalmip.github.io/_posts/inside/2021-05-13-debuggingnonsymmetricsquare.md

 ````

-The upper left block is not symmetric, and now we can hone in on \\( A^TP + PA\\) find the missing tranpose on \\A\\).
+The upper left block is not symmetric, and we can hone in on \\( A^TP + PA\\) to find the missing tranpose on \\A\\).

 ## Bad data

-Sometimes the model is correctly setup, the variables are correctly defined, but YALMIP still thinks the obviously symmetric matrix is non-symmetric and issues a warning about a full matrix being used in a square constraint.
+Sometimes the model is correctly constructed, the variables are correctly defined, but YALMIP still thinks the obviously symmetric matrix is non-symmetric and issues a warning about a full matrix being used in a square constraint.

 The typical cause then is numerical issues where floating-point limitations are causing small errors in computations causing a theoretically symmetric matrix to become non-symmetric in practice.
 For this to happen, you model has to involve very bad data, and this is an issue you should adress first.